-The subject is currently fully occupied with an 80-household waiting list.
+The subject is currently fully occupied with a 90-household waiting list.
 The manager noted that most tenants have incomes below \$20,000.

-The Section 8 contract rent is \$923.
+The Section 8 contract rents are \$774 for studios and \$823 for one-bedroom units.
 Tenants pay income-based rents equal to 30% of their adjusted gross incomes.